fannysofia/sky-tracker-app/README.md

 ## Features for the future

 These features could be implemented in the future:
-* Location validation & error message
 * Set location based on user's geolocation
-* Add isLoading (or not: https://kentcdodds.com/blog/stop-using-isloading-booleans)
+* Add isLoading (or not? https://kentcdodds.com/blog/stop-using-isloading-booleans)
 * Expand the range of celestial objects to be shown (asteroids, sun etc.)
+* Add other nice-to-have features like lunar phases

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).